tgfrndm1/helios-mirror-public/README.md

 - `ACCOUNTS_ZIP_URL`: Only if you want to load your Service Account externally from an Index Link.
 Archive the accounts folder to a zip file.
 Fill this with the direct link of that file.
 - `TOKEN_PICKLE_URL`: Only if you want to load your **token.pickle** externally from an Index Link.
 Fill this with the direct link of that file.
 - `MULTI_SEARCH_URL`: run driveid.py [here](https://github.com/arshsisodiya/helios-mirror-private/blob/helios-mirror/driveid.py).
 Upload **drive_folder** file [here](https://gist.github.com/).
 Open the raw file of that gist, it's URL will be your required variable.
+- `YT_COOKIES_URL`: Youtube authentication cookies.
+Check setup [Here](https://github.com/ytdl-org/youtube-dl#how-do-i-pass-cookies-to-youtube-dl).
+Use gist raw link and remove commit id from the link, so you can edit it from gists only.
+- `NETRC_URL`: Use this incase you want to deploy heroku branch from without filling `UPSTREAM_REPO` variable, since after restart this file will cloned from github as empty file.
+Use gist raw link and remove commit id from the link, so you can edit it from gists only.
 **Note remove commit id from the link**

 **Example:** <br> <br>